liyijin6815/BioTTA/README.md

 3. **Source-Free & Unsupervised**: Performs adaptation on the target domain without accessing source data or requiring target ground-truth labels.

-4. **End-to-End Clinical Reporting System**: Provides a unified framework designed to directly assist physicians in clinical reading and diagnosis.
-By seamlessly integrating landmark localization with automated reporting, the system significantly streamlines the diagnostic workflow and supports objective decision-making.
+4. **End-to-End Clinical Reporting System**: Provides a unified framework designed to directly assist radiologists in clinical reading and diagnosis.
+By seamlessly integrating measurement with automated reporting, the system significantly streamlines the diagnostic workflow and supports objective decision-making.

 ## Installation